Hand-Crafted-Rings, by

 stone always best?

-Basically no, it isn't,
+Basically no, not always,

 because it very much depends on who issued the 'certificate' in the